Gigoteur/UnicornConsole/README.md

   * cpython: enable python support
   * unicorn_plugin_lua: enable lua support
   * duktape: enable duktape (javascript) support
-  * libksnd: use the native version of klystron for the sound

 You can choose to build the main UI to play/edit games:
 ```